DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.6.4 Data protection methods (e.g., Digital Rights Management (DRM), Data Loss Prevention (DLP), Cloud Access Security Broker (CASB))
   - **Data protection methods** include:
-    - **Digital Rights Management (DRM)**: methods used in attempt to protect copyrighted materials. there is hardware and software based DRMs.
+    - 💻**Digital Rights Management (DRM)**: methods used in attempt to protect copyrighted materials. there is hardware and software based DRMs.
 Methods used with DRM include:
-         - Persistent online authentication
+         - ✈️Persistent online authentication
-         - Automatic expiration
+         - ✈️Automatic expiration
-         - Continuous audit trail
+         - ✈️Continuous audit trail
-    - **Cloud Access Security Brokers (CASBs)**: software placed logically between users and cloud-based resources ensuring that cloud resources have the same protections as resources within a network and  providing monitoring and policy enforcement capabilities
+    - 💻**Cloud Access Security Brokers (CASBs)**: software placed logically between users and cloud-based resources ensuring that cloud resources have the same protections as resources within a network and  providing monitoring and policy enforcement capabilities
          - A cloud access security broker (CASB) is software placed logically between users and cloud-­based resources, and it can enforce security policies used in an internal network.
       - note that entities must comply with the EU GDPR, and use additional data protection methods such as pseudonymization, tokenization, and anonymization
   - One of the primary methods of protecting the confidentiality of data is encryption